jim-schwoebel/nala/README.md

 After that, you're ready to begin using Nala!

+## how to query Nala

+To active Nala, all you need to do is query her with 'Hey Nala!'

+Note that you can change this wakeword during the setup process.

 ## what can Nala do

 Nala has an event-driven structure with queries and responses to those queries.